robotamer/hugo/content/en/code/php/PHPTamer/rtcrypter.md

 +++
+date = "2015-01-28T19:54:59Z"
+modified = ""
+title = "RTCrypter"
+linktitle = ""
-description = "RTCrypter allows for encryption and decryption on the fly using a simple method." date = "2015-01-28T19:54:59Z" groups = ["code", "php"] groups_weight = 20 keywords = ["Crypter", "php", "phptamer"] linktitle = "Crypter" tags = ["phptamer"] title = "RTCrypter"
+description = "RTCrypter allows for encryption and decryption on the fly using a simple method." keywords = ["Crypter", "php", "phptamer"] language = "en" author = "" tags = ["phptamer"] groups = ["code", "php", "PHPTamer"] categories = ["code", "php", "PHPTamer"]
 +++

 RTCrypter does not require mcrypt, mhash or any other PHP extension, it uses only PHP.